GongZheng-Justin/Channel3d/README.md

 2. ./mymake.sh
 3. choose the correct compiler you use, and the executable you want to compile, following guidances printed in the terminal
 ```
-Yon can also compile the `interploteFiled` code in the folder `./Tool/interploteFiled/` by typing:
+&emsp;Yon can also compile the `interploteFiled` code in the folder `./Tool/interploteFiled/` by typing:
 ```
 1. cd ./Tool/interploteFiled
 2. chmod a+x ./makeInterp.sh